 Plant your Ed Wood Full Moon Maple in well-drained soil that does not become too dry.
 Use plenty of organic material during planting and as mulch each spring.
 This will conserve moisture as well as giving nutrients to your tree.
 Choose a location that is sunny if you live in cooler zones, and more shaded in hotter areas.
 An ideal location will be shaded from the hot, afternoon sun, but some sun gives the best development of fall colors.

-The Full Moon Maple, Acer japonicum, grows naturally in the woods of Japan, Northern China and Korea.
-With its larger, rounded leaves, it has been admired for centuries for its beauty and grace – similar to, but also different from, the regular Japanese maples.
+The Full Moon Maple (Acer japonicum) grows naturally in the woods of Japan, Northern China and Korea.
+With its larger, rounded leaves, it has been admired for centuries for its beauty and grace – similar to, but also different from, regular Japanese Maples.
 The form ‘Ed Wood’ is known for the large size of the leaves – up to 6 inches across – and remarkable fall coloring.
 The renowned Oregon plantsman Ed Wood selected this special tree from among hundreds of seedlings, and it has become a favorite of aficionados of these lovely trees.

 The Ed Wood Full Moon Maple grows into a broad upright tree, 15 to 20 feet tall and as much across, with several slender trunks, and smooth bark that will become rougher on very old trees.
 The new shoots have fine white hairs on them, as do the undersides of the leaves, and even the young seeds.
 This feature, and the larger, rounded leaves, distinguishes the tree from other Japanese maples.
 Nestling among the new growth you will see clusters of small red flowers.
 After the leaves fall your tree will be garlanded with pretty red seeds, like miniature versions of the maple keys that fall from larger maple trees.

-This tree is an ideal choice for an Asian-themed garden, as well as looking beautiful in any style of garden.
-It looks graceful and elegant growing under mature shade trees, perhaps with azaleas and rhododendrons.
+This tree is an ideal choice for an Asian or Japanese-themed garden, as well as looking beautiful in any style of garden.
+It looks graceful and elegant growing under mature shade trees, perhaps with Azaleas and Rhododendrons.
 It looks perfect in a small garden standing in the lawn, to be admired by everyone.
 It can even be grown in a large planter or pot, so you don’t even need a garden at all to enjoy this beauty on your terrace or patio.
 In a planter it will stay smaller, but still develop into a beautiful tree.